-ICRC: Climate change and violence trap millions in near-constant crisis in Ethiopia and Somalia15/01/2020 - by the ICRC
+ICRC: Climate change and violence trap millions in near-constant crisis in Ethiopia and Somalia

 (This story is an ICRC press release issued earlier today in Addis Ababa.)

 Millions of people in the Horn of Africa are trapped in near-constant crisis as the combination of droughts, floods, and violence force people from their homes and erode already-fragile livelihoods, International Committee of the Red Cross President Peter Maurer said at the end of a visit to the region on Wednesday.

 “People in Ethiopia, Somalia, and other parts of eastern Africa are increasingly caught between deadly extremes,” Maurer said.

 “Conditions are either too wet or too hot and dry.
 People already on the run from violence may be uprooted again by droughts and floods.”

 Thousands of people are displaced each day from their homes by climate shocks or violence.

 ‘This disastrous combination leaves

 Preliminary data from the Internal Displacement Monitoring Centre (IDMC) suggest that, on average, the number of people displaced from their homes each day in 2019 was 3,715 in Ethiopia and 1,860 in Somalia.